Holidays with Autism: 7 Tips to Keep It Jolly and Inclusive!

 1. Prepare Your Child for Changes Around Holidays

 For children with autism, routine changes can significantly impact day-to-day life.
-A typical trip to the grocery store or picking up a package at the post office can lead to tantrums, meltdowns, or other complex behavioral expressions that warrant unwanted attention ASD.
+A typical trip to the grocery store or picking up a package at the post office can lead to tantrums, meltdowns, or other complex behavioral expressions that warrant unwanted attention due to ASD.
 Increases in the demonstration of maladaptive behavior are not uncommon for those with autism during holidays, as new activities and events disrupt a child’s regular schedule.

 To prepare your child for these changes around the holiday: